A welcome email is essential for any online business, and we’re here to help you with effective welcome email examples.

 Why: Neil is giving us one huge reason why we should care about his content, and it’s because he’s giving away actionable content for free.
 There’s a saying in marketing, you’ve got to give, give, give, and then ask.
 Neil is the master at this.

 In his beautifully brief email, Neil gives away content in four links and promises to “show us how.”
 Use this phrase: It’s one thing to give advice, it’s another to give concrete steps as to how.

 Neil also includes a strong call-to-action in the very first line of his email: Let me know what you think.
 This is an effective strategy for engaging your audience.

 Where: Neil gives numerous places to find his other work.
 Like Marie Forleo, he makes existing content continue to work for him, saving time and increasing page views on existing content.

 Fair warning, unless you’re established like Neil, don’t use “go here” as the text for a link.
 It’s not an effective cliffhanger.
 If people don’t know you, they don’t trust you and they don’t want to follow links to find out what your content is.
 Tell people what they’re getting before they navigate away from your email.

 When: Neil doesn’t tell us how often he’ll be sending content.
 To be fair, he’s “sharing a journey to 100K monthly visitors” and might not know when he’ll push new content and doesn’t want to overpromise.

-I can’t get over this subject line.
+We can’t get over this subject line.
 It’s four words, introduces Noah, and drives to strong online property.
-Noah makes those four words do work!
+Noah makes those four words do work.
 Added bonus: Because they’re the subject line, they have a much larger audience than any other text.

 Think about it: Your subject line is seen by every new subscriber, even those who quickly unsubscribe, and read by your entire email list, even if some of those people don’t open your email.